-Impossible Foods was founded 5 years ago to solve this problem by inventing an efficient, sustainable way to transform plants into irresistibly delicious, nutritious foods that deliver all the pleasures and nutritional benefits consumers demand without the destructive environmental impact.
-Our first product, the Impossible Burger, was introduced by top chefs to the world is currently available at various restaurants across the United States.
+Impossible Foods was founded in 2011 to create a truly sustainable global food system by inventing an efficient, sustainable way to transform plants into irresistibly delicious, nutritious food -- food that delivers all the pleasures and nutritional benefits consumers demand, without the destructive environmental impact.
+Our first product, the Impossible Burger, was introduced by top chefs to the world and is currently available at over 500 restaurants across the United States.

 The sanitation operator is a member of a team whose duties are to finalize production then clean and sanitize the processing and packaging areas, to meet Food Safety Standards in compliance with applicable governmental agencies, such as the FDA.
 The Sanitation operator is required to work in an environment that is wet, and undergoes temperature changes from hot to very cold (potentially down to -20f with proper PPE provided by the company).
 The sanitation operator will also be working around large processing equipment in which chemicals will be used to complete the sanitation process.

 - Adherence to health and safety regulations (e.g. constant use of protective gear).

 - Perform safety checks on every machine.

 - Keep records of intermediate or final products using a MRP system (computer/barcode scanner).

 - Create and maintain activity logs.